M103 heavy tank: Specifics

 The armor was made from welded rolled and cast homogeneous steel of varying thickness.

 Service

 US Army 7th Army wanted the new heavy tank to supplement its M48 tanks.
-In Europe, the US Army fielded only one battalion of heavy tanks, from January 1958, originally assigned to the 899th Tank Battalion, later re-designated the 2d Battalion, 33d Armor.
+In Europe, the US Army fielded only one battalion of heavy tanks, from January 1958, originally assigned to the 899th Tank Battalion, later re-designated to the 2nd Battalion, 33rd Armor Regiment.
 The US Army heavy armor battalion, in contrast to other armor units, was organized into four tank companies, composed of six platoons each, of which each platoon contained three M103s, for a total of 18 tanks per company.
 Standard US Army armor battalions at the time had three companies per battalion, each with three five-tank platoons, with 17 tanks per company (two tanks were in headquarters platoon).